Railway electrification

 In comparison to the principal alternative, the diesel engine, electric railways offer substantially better energy efficiency, lower emissions, and lower operating costs.
 Electric locomotives are also usually quieter, more powerful, and more responsive and reliable than diesel locomotives.
 They have no local emissions, an important advantage in tunnels and urban areas.
 Some electric traction systems provide regenerative braking that turns the train's kinetic energy back into electricity and returns it to the supply system to be used by other trains or the general utility grid.
 While diesel locomotives burn petroleum products, electricity can be generated from diverse sources, including renewable energy.
 Historically, concerns of resource independence have played a role in the decision to electrify railway lines.
-The landlocked Swiss confederation which almost completely lacks oil or coal deposits but has plentiful hydropower electrified its network in part in reaction to supply issues during both World Wars.
+Landlocked Switzerland which almost completely lacks oil or coal deposits but has plentiful hydropower electrified its network in part in reaction to supply issues during both World Wars.

-Disadvantages of electric traction include: high capital costs that may be uneconomic on lightly trafficked routes, a relative lack of flexibility (since electric trains need third rails or overhead wires), and a vulnerability to power interruptions.
-Electro-diesel locomotives and electro-diesel multiple units mitigate these problems somewhat as they are capable of running on diesel power during an outage or on non-electrified routes.
+Disadvantages of electric traction include high capital costs that may be uneconomic on lightly trafficked routes and a vulnerability to power interruptions.
+The cost of electrification can significantly affect the cost-effectiveness of spur lines, yards, and low frequency or underutilized routes.
+Electro-diesel locomotives and electro-diesel multiple units mitigate these problems somewhat as they are capable of running on diesel power during an outage or on non-electrified spurs.

+The cost of electrification is a much smaller problem in projects with many structures.
+The labor and material required for bridges, viaducts, tunneling and trenching are generally much more expensive than for electrification.
+This is why projects that built in urban areas, which usually require elevation or tunneling are the ideal candidates for electrification.

+One other complication with electrification comes from the differing historic electrification standards of many systems.
 Different regions may use different supply voltages and frequencies, complicating through service and requiring greater complexity of locomotive power.
 There used to be a historical concern for double-stack rail transport regarding clearances with overhead lines but it is no longer universally true As of 2022, with both Indian Railways and China Railway regularly operating electric double-stack cargo trains under overhead lines.

 Railway electrification has constantly increased in the past decades, and as of 2022, electrified tracks account for nearly one-third of total tracks globally.